fsharp/fsharp.org/data-visualization/index.md

 ### Web Programming

-Web programming is now frequently used for data visualization and presentation.
+Web programming is frequently used for data visualization and presentation.
 See the [Web Programming](/webstacks) section for details of web programming with F#.